nephelaiio/ansible-role-k8s/README.md

 ## Dependencies

-The below python roles are needed on the host that executes this module:
+The below Ansible collections are needed on the host that executes this module:
+* ansible.utils
 * nephelaiio.plugins

-The below python collections are needed on the host that executes this module:
-* ansible.utils

 ### System